mortazavilab/swan_vis/code-documentation/swangraph.md

-        es_genes (list of str): A list of gene ids from the SwanGraph with at least one novel exon skipping event
+        es_genes (list of str): A list of gene ids from the SwanGraph with at least one novel exon skipping event es_transcripts (list of str): A list of transcript ids from the SwanGraph with at least one novel exon skipping event
 ```

 ### find\_ir\_genes